 4. Student savings account

-While you shop around for a student savings account, you might find that your options are somewhat limited for this account type.
-Many banks and credit unions offer student checking accounts, but the student savings accounts are more difficult to find.
+The downside is that options are somewhat limited.
+Many banks and credit unions offer student checking accounts, but student savings accounts are less common.

-Based on the lack of liquidity, a CD is a good place to save for longer-term goals.
-However, it’s not the best place to store your emergency fund or any money that you might need to access in the short-term.
+Because it ties up your money for a specific length of time, a CD is a good place to save for longer-term goals.
+It’s not the best place, however, to stash your emergency funds or cash you might need to access in the short term.

 6. Money market accounts

-Like many savings products, the funds in your account can be insured by the FDIC for up to $250,000.
-Unlike most savings products, your funds might be easily accessible via a debit card or physical checks.
+Like most bank savings products, your money market account is insured by the FDIC for up to $250,000.
+Unlike most savings accounts, money market accounts typically offer access to your funds via a debit card or paper check.

 7. Savings accounts with automatic savings features

-The savings vehicle you choose will allow you to better propel yourself toward your savings goals successfully.
-As you explore your savings options, take the time to think through your needs.
+The type of savings account you choose should help you achieve your savings goals.
+As you explore your savings options, think about your needs.
 Do you value security and liquidity?
-Or are you looking to secure the highest APY regardless of your access to the funds?
+Or do you want the highest return, even if you have to sacrifice liquidity?

-Be honest with yourself about your savings goals and your current financial situation.
-Start by building an emergency fund that you can easily access.
-Then work towards other savings goals with the account that best suits your needs.
+Be honest with yourself about the amount you can afford to put in savings.
+Start by building an emergency fund that you can access easily.
+Then, work toward other savings goals with the account that best suits your needs.